 “This program helped me discover my values, strengths and interest types to find the problems that I was passionate about.
 With these problems, I was able to discover careers that sparked interest in me while that can help make a difference in the world.”

 “This program helped me learn some criteria about my career choice.
 For example, it taught the principles of choosing a career to the problems that you want to solve.”

 “[The Challenge Cards] opened my eyes and broadened the careers that I’d likely be interested in for the future.
 I only knew a hand full of job titles and options I wanted to take with my life.
 However, it opened my eyes to careers in engineering that I didn’t know I would consider until now.”

-We are grateful for educators like Stasia who are committed to helping their students explore new resources and ways of thinking.
+We are grateful for educators like Stasia, who are committed to helping their students explore new resources and ways of thinking.
 Would you like to engage your students in a more meaningful approach to career exploration?
-If so, contact us at email@example.com to get started.
+If so, contact email@example.com to get started.